ARMmbed/uvisor/README.md

 Breaking the established flat security model of micro-controllers into compartmentalised building blocks results in high security levels, as the reach of flaws or external attacks can be limited to less sensitive function blocks.

 A [basic example of the uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor) features is preventing unauthorised access to flash memory from faulty or compromised code.
 This not only prevents malware from getting resident on the device, but also enables protection of device secrets like cryptographic keys.
-For interrupt support in uVisor please refer to our [uVisor interrupt example](https://github.com/ARMmbed/mbed-os-example-uvisor-irq).
+For an example of how to setup multiple secure boxes and threads within them, please refer to our [uVisor threaded example](https://github.com/ARMmbed/mbed-os-example-uvisor-thread).

 Services built on top of our security layer can safely depend on an unclonable trusted identity, secure access to internet services and benefit from encryption key protection.